xmlking/micro-apps/docs/introduction/gitflow-usage.md

     When you have enough completed features, create a release branch:
     ```bash
-    git pill --all
+    git pull --all
     git flow release start <version-number> [<base>]
    ```

     Once you’ve created the release branch,
-    - Create `Changelog`. preferable you automate this task in CI environment.
+    - Create `Changelog`.
+Preferable automate this task in CI environment triggered on every push to __hotfix/*__ branch
     - Build the code in the release branch, deploy it into test environments, find bugs.
     - Fix the bugs directly inside the release branch.
     - `deploy -> test -> fix -> redeploy -> retest` cycle continues until you’re happy that the release is good enough to release to customers.